Decoherence by Optical Phonons in GaN Defect Single-Photon Emitters: Introduction

 Single-photon emitters (SPEs) play an important role in quantum computing and communication technologies~\cite{aharonovich2016solid}.
 On-demand solid-state single-photon emitters have been demonstrated in different material systems including semiconductor quantum dots~\cite{claudon2010highly,santori2001triggered}, color centers in wide bandgap materials such as diamond~\cite{kurtsiefer2000stable,neu2012photophysics} and SiC~\cite{castelletto2014silicon}, and defects in two-dimensional materials~\cite{he2015single,tran2016quantum}.
 The identification of high-brightness, spectrally pure, and high-efficiency SPEs in technologically mature semiconductor systems that are compatible with high-quality epitaxial growth, offer suitable refractive index contrasts for photonic devices, and enable integration with control electronics is highly desirable~\cite{aharonovich2016solid}.
 Recently, defect-based SPEs in AlN~\cite{xue2020single} and GaN~\cite{berhane2017bright,berhane2018photophysics} have been reported.
 GaN is a direct, wide bandgap material of high technological significance in applications related to visible wavelength lasers and light emitting diodes, and semiconductor RF and power devices.
 SPEs in GaN are therefore interesting and technologically relevant.
 GaN SPEs were reported to be bright, photostable, and exhibited sharp photoluminescence (PL) peaks spread out in the 600-700 nm wavelength range~\cite{berhane2017bright,berhane2018photophysics}.
 The nature of these GaN SPEs remains elusive.
 Point defects in GaN as well as electron states localized at stacking faults and dislocations in the crystal have been proposed as candidates~\cite{Nguyen2019point,Nguyen2021polarity}.

-The temperature dependence of the zero phonon line (ZPL) emission spectrum provides a wealth of information about the nature of defect-based SPEs as it offers a window into the physical processes involved in broadening the emission spectrum.
-Various physical models have been proposed to explain the temperature dependence of the emission linewidths observed in solid state SPEs.
-For example, the $T^{3}$ temperature dependence observed in AlN, SiC and hBN SPEs~\cite{xue2020single,sontheimer2017photodynamics,lienhard2016bright} has been attributed to phonon-induced dephasing in crystals with a large number of defects~\cite{Reineker1999T3}.
+In this work, we study the temperature dependence of the ZPL emission spectra in GaN SPEs and propose a novel decoherence mechanism involving interaction with optical phonons to be responsible for the observed ZPL linewidth broadening.
+ZPL linewidth broadening caused by decoherence is a challenge for the generation of indistinguishable photons needed in many quantum systems.
+The temperature dependence of the zero phonon line (ZPL) emission spectrum provides a wealth of information not just about the nature of defect-based SPEs but also offers a window into the physical processes responsible for decoherence and emission linewidth broadening.
+In most solid state defect SPEs, interaction with low energy acoustic phonons is responsible for the temperature dependence of the decoherence rates as well as emission linewidth broadening.
+Various physical models for the decoherence induced by acoustic phonon have been proposed to explain the temperature dependence of the emission linewidths observed in solid state SPEs.
+For example, the $T^{3}$ temperature dependence observed in AlN, SiC and hBN SPEs~\cite{xue2020single,sontheimer2017photodynamics,lienhard2016bright} has been attributed to acoustic phonon-induced dephasing in crystals with a large number of defects~\cite{Reineker1999T3}.
 The $T^{5}$ dependence observed in NV$^{-}$ centers in diamond has been shown to result from the dynamic Jahn-Teller effect in the excited state~\cite{Fu2009JT,abtew2011dynamic}.
 The $T^{7}$ dependence observed in many solid state emitters has been attributed to quadratic coupling to acoustic phonons~\cite{hizhnyakov2002zero,Silsbee1962T7}.
-Linear and exponential temperature dependencies have also been suggested in hBN SPEs~\cite{jungwirth2016temperature,akbari2021temperature}.
-Quite surprisingly, and in contrast to the monotonically increasing temperature dependence of emission linewidths commonly observed in solid state SPEs, the emission linewidths in GaN SPEs were reported to have an unusual S-shaped temperature dependence~\cite{berhane2017bright,berhane2018photophysics}.
-This begs the question whether the reported S-shaped temperature dependence is an intrinsic feature of GaN SPEs and if so then what physical mechanism is responsible for this particular dependence.
+Interaction with optical phonons is generally not considered an important mechanism for decoherence at temperatures much below room temperature given the large energies of the optical phonons.